-- Continue taking multivitamins prescribed by your doctor. - Discuss contraception options with your doctor. - Do postnatal exercises to regain your pre-pregnancy figure and fitness. - · Continue to eat a well-balanced diet. - Keep important telephone numbers handy, such as your doctor.
-Continue to eat a well-balanced diet. - Most importantly, enjoy this special time with your new baby!
+- Continue taking multivitamins prescribed by your doctor. - Discuss contraception options with your doctor. - Do postnatal exercises to regain your pre-pregnancy figure and fitness. - Continue to eat a well-balanced diet. - Keep important telephone numbers handy, such as your doctor. - Most importantly, enjoy this special time with your new baby!